-Curriculum or syllabus (if undertaken outside the UK) Please provide your curriculum or standards for its award.
-(Applicants who have undertaken recognised specialist or specialty training in the UK do not need to provide the relevant RCPath curriculum).
-This should include the requirements of the qualification and must relate to the specialty in which you are applying.
-The curriculum or syllabus (including assessment methods) must be the one that was in place when you undertook your training.
+Curriculum or syllabus (if undertaken outside the UK) Contemporaneous evidence for time spent in supervised, accredited training, including: a copy of the curriculum/training programme/syllabi followed (Applicants who have undertaken recognised specialist or specialty training in the UK do not need to provide the relevant RCPath curriculum.
+This will be checked directly by the Royal College of Pathologists). training log book(s)/portfolio(s) evidence of satisfactory completion of training It should demonstrate appropriate standards of knowledge, skills and attitudes as defined in the diagnostic neuropathology curriculum in: neurosurgical biopsy practice, both adult and paediatric, including intra-operative diagnostic work skeletal muscle biopsy practice, both adult and paediatric peripheral nerve biopsy practice cerebrospinal fluid cytopathology neuropathological autopsy practice, both adult and paediatric (including details of medico-legal autopsies and attendance at inquests or equivalent) immunohistochemistry and its application to diagnostic neuropathology electron microscopy and its application to diagnostic neuropathology molecular pathology, including basic knowledge in molecular methods, and its application to diagnostic neuropathology Applicants should demonstrate good use of information technology with relevance to diagnostic neuropathology, in terms of practice, teaching/training and continuing professional development.
+Full Curriculum Vitae (CV) using Royal College of Pathologists' template detailing: qualifications obtained by examination or continuous assessment (where relevant); number of cases/case mix in all aspects of training including cytopathology and autopsy.
 If a formal curriculum or syllabus (including assessment methods) is not available please provide a letter from the awarding body outlining the content of the training programme or examination.
-For qualifications, we will look to evaluate: where the curriculum covers areas of the CCT curriculum the complexity of the work undertaken how examinations are evaluated or quality assured (external assessment).
+For qualifications we will look to evaluate: Where the curriculum covers areas of the CCT curriculum The complexity of the work undertaken How examinations are evaluated or quality assured (external assessment).

 Specialist registration outside the UK Please provide an authenticated copy of details of the registration requirements of that authority.
-This will demonstrate what is expected of a registrant by that authority and how your application for registration was evaluated.
 Honours and prizes Please provide copies of certificates or letters showing what the prize or honour was for, including the selection and eligibility criteria and pool of eligible individuals.
 Where you have not provided evidence of success in an examination that is a requirement of the CCT curriculum, evidence in this area may contribute to your demonstration of equivalent knowledge.
 Other relevant qualifications and certificates Please provide copies of certificates.
 For example: degrees or diplomas in relevant areas such as management, business, IT, communication, education or law.